Charles Gipson: Playing career

 Gipson attended Loara High School in Anaheim, California, where he also played football, basketball, and wrestling.
-He then attended Cypress College, where he also played football.
+He then attended Cypress College in Orange County, California, where he also played football.
 He received scholarship offers from Division I football teams but chose to pursue baseball.

 Seattle Mariners

 The Seattle Mariners drafted Gipson in the 63rd round of the 1991 MLB draft.
 He waited almost a year before signing with Seattle and played only 32 games in 1992 with the Arizona League Mariners.
 In 1993, Gipson set a Midwest League record by getting hit by 27 pitches with the Appleton Foxes.
 Mike Kinkade broke the record in 1996.
 In 1994, Gipson was a California League All-Star and named the best defensive outfielder by the league's managers while playing for the Riverside Pilots.
 He also played for the Mariners in the 1994 in-season exhibition Hall of Fame Game in Cooperstown, New York.

 Gipson was a replacement player in spring training in 1995, during the ongoing strike.
 He said he chose to cross the picket line to gain the attention of Mariners manager Lou Piniella.
 Piniella said Gipson needed to work on his hitting.
 Gipson returned to the minors after the strike ended.
 Because he chose to be a replacement player, Gipson could not join the MLB Players Association.
 In 2002, Gipson said he was less informed about the players' union in 1995, had tried to join the union, and supported the players in the potential upcoming strike.

 Gipson debuted with the Mariners on March 31, 1998, coming in as a defensive replacement on opening day.
 He was mostly used off the bench, not starting a game until June 19, his 16th game in the majors.
 After the 1998 season, Gipson worked with his father's longtime friend, former MLB player Garry Templeton, to improve his hitting.

 In 2000, Gipson had his most productive offensive season, batting .310 with 4 walks and two extra base hits in 59 games.
 He also made his postseason debut in the American League Championship Series, again as a defensive replacement.
 He credited Rickey Henderson with helping improve his approach as a leadoff hitter.
 After the season, Gipson said he was robbed at gunpoint while in Venezuela, playing for Cardenales de Lara.
 His offense plummeted the next season.
 The out-of-options utility player appeared a career high 94 games in the majors but hit .210.
 Piniella said Gipson improved his hitting that season, but "the only problem is, he has more room for improvement."
 On September 10, Gipson made a diving catch in left field to finish a Mariners' victory.

 In a 2002 game in Seattle, Gipson failed to catch a foul ball hit out of play.
 However, fans grabbed him and the ball, putting the ball back in his glove.
 Gipson held his glove up to the umpire, but umpire ruled that Gipson had not caught it.